prep-gh/flowcrypt-docs/content/guide/common-tasks/import-public-key.md

 ---
-Title: My contact sent me a public PGP encrypt key.
+title: My contact sent me a public PGP encrypt key.
 How and where do I use it?
-Template: article
-Description: FlowCrypt PGP Email Encryption Knowledge Base: My contact sent me a public PGP encrypt key.
+summary: FlowCrypt PGP Email Encryption Knowledge Base - My contact sent me a public PGP encrypt key.
 How and where do I use it?
 ---

 [...] explain